 We regularly engage independent third parties to test our information security processes and systems as part of our overall enterprise risk management.
-We also conduct annual information security training to ensure employees are aware of information security risks and to enable them to take steps to mitigate those risks.
+We also periodically engage in tabletop exercises with third-party consultants to better prepare us for potential cyber threats.
+In addition, we conduct annual information security training to ensure employees are aware of information security risks and to enable them to take steps to mitigate those risks.
 As part of this program, we also take reasonable steps to ensure our executive management and employees, including any employee who may come into possession of confidential financial information, receive appropriate information security awareness training.

-To date, no attempted cyber attack or other attempted intrusion on our information technology networks has resulted in a material adverse impact on our operations or financial results, or in any penalties or settlements.
+We have not experienced a material information security breachs.
+In addition, to date, no attempted cyber attack or other attempted intrusion on our information technology networks has resulted in a material adverse impact on our operations or financial results, or in any penalties or settlements.